They say…

 Date: 9 October 2000

-Two more reviews from the archive written for the pioneering Oxford Database (OBBD).
+Two more reviews from the written for the pioneering Oxford Bottled Beer Database (OBBD).
 This was my first attempt at a comparative tasting, but to fit the OBBD format it was originally written up as two separate, linked entries.
 I’ve made some minor edits to the text so it reads as a single piece, but otherwise left it uncorrected, so please read it in that historical spirit.

-Brewery had a rather unsettled history.
+Swale Brewery had a rather unsettled history.
 It was founded in Milton Regis in 1995 by homebrewer John Davidson, with the assistance of microbrewing pioneer Rob Jones of Pitfield’s and Dark Star fame.
 It expanded in 1997 to Sittingbourne, moved again in 2000 to Newham when it was briefly known as the Tun, Vine and Press.
 In 2001 it moved again to a farm at Grafty Green near Maidstone.

-Production of Oyster Stout led to a relationship with the Whitstable Oyster Fishery, who bought out the business when it was on the point of closure in 2003 and renamed it the Whitstable Brewery even though it was now some distance from Whitstable.
+Production of Oyster led to a relationship with the Whitstable Oyster Fishery, who bought out the business when it was on the point of closure in 2003 and renamed it the Whitstable Brewery even though it was now some distance from Whitstable.
 In this guise it’s become one of the most successful and consistent of Kent micros, with excellent branding and presentation.
 Oyster Stout is still very much a part of the range, though with some tweaks to the recipe.

 As recounted in the preamble to my review of Lamme Goedzak, Scheldebrouwerij has also undergone some changes since 2000, moving from the Netherlands to Belgium.
 Oesterstout remains a popular fixture in the range, though the brewery no longer claims to filter it through oyster shells.